graeme-winter/jungfrau/doc/SIMULATOR.md

 - pre-compute data for emission, assuming enough memory is available.
 For one of the old com15 nodes we have ~40GB of memory free, which at 1MB / frame should allow for ~20k frames - looping this though is fine so really only need ~3600 frames or something then re-transmit
 - pre-computing most of the header then just updating a single frame counter seems easy

 Will work towards these in a branch of the slsDetector package.
+Done.

 ## Simulator Machines